GoogleChrome/developer.chrome.com/site/en/blog/help-css-nesting/index.md

 syntax](https://github.com/w3c/csswg-drafts/issues/4748#issuecomment-924118287)
 that instead relies on additional curly-brackets.
 This provides syntax clarity, with only two extra characters, and no new at-rules.
-It also allows nested rules to be ‘grouped’ by the type of nesting required, as a way of simplifying multiple similarly nested selectors.
+It also allows nested rules to be grouped by the type of nesting required, as a way of simplifying multiple similarly nested selectors.

 <style>